budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 **Reboot**.

 **EEPROM Health**.
-Keeps track of EEPROM write cycles (persistent, never cleared during factory resets)
+Keeps track of EEPROM write cycles (this counter is persistent, never cleared during factory resets).
+Replace your Arduino once you reach 100 000 write cycles (with 6 hours EEPROM_INTERVAL you have more than 50 years lifespan).

 **Ethernet Sockets**.
 Max number of usable sockets.
 See Limitations bellow.
 One socket is reserved for Modbus UDP, remaining sockets are shared between Modbus TCP and WebUI.